Top 9 Myths of Software Requirements Gathering

 - Testing tool interfaces

-Some pitfalls to avoid include the following:
+Some pitfalls to avoid in a requirements-management tool include the following:

 - Letting a requirements-management tool become a burden; if it’s difficult to use, it’s the wrong tool for your team.